cgtinker/BlendArMocap/README.md

 ## Setup Instructions<br>
-Blender has to be started with **elevated permissions** in order to install the required packages _opencv_ and _mediapipe_ via the add-ons preferences.
+Blender has to be started with **elevated permissions** in order to install the required packages [_opencv_](https://opencv.org) and [_mediapipe_]((https://google.github.io/mediapipe/)) via the add-ons preferences.
 Internet connection is required to install the required packages.
+It's recommended to disable VPN's during the installation processes.
-To access the webcam feed blender has to be started with elevated permissions.<br><br>
+Also Blender may has to be restarted during the installation process.
+To access the webcam feed blender usually has to be started with elevated permissions.<br><br>

 ### Starting Blender with elevated permissions<br>